 - As-Salaam u Alaikum - May peace be unto you.

 - Taqabbala Allahu Minna wa minkum - May Allah accept from you and us.

 Eid ul-Adha wishes

-- You are one of the reasons I live in such a colorful life.
-I wish that we could make every Eid ul-Adha colorful for one another.
+- You are one of the reasons I live such a colourful life.
+I wish that we could make every Eid ul-Adha bright for one another.

-- On this blessed and holy ceremony, I want to wish you a day that is full of laughter and happy moments.
+- On this sacred and holy ceremony, I want to wish you a day that is full of laughter and happy moments.
 Happy Eid to you and your family.

 - Eid is a day of cheer and laughter.
 It is a moment that Allah will fill you will all the heavenly blessing from above.
 I wish you all the best.